StackExchange/backstage-stackoverflow/README.md

 # Backstage - Stack Overflow for Teams Plugin

-## Sample application
+## Demo application

-Follow the steps below to set up and run the sample integration of Backstage with Stack Overflow.
+Follow the steps below to set up and run a demo integration of Backstage with Stack Overflow.

 Currently, the plugins information will be pulled from the Backstage and Backstage Community repositories for the Backstage Plugins: